redhat-cip/dci-openshift-agent/README.md

 ...
 ```

-!!!
-NOTE
-    There are certain particularities about versioning that you can read
-    more in depth in [the versioning document](docs/ocp_versioning.md)
+> NOTE: There are certain particularities about versioning that you can read more in depth in [the versioning document](docs/ocp_versioning.md)

 #### `/etc/dci-openshift-agent/hosts`